 Though this post, while I have highlighted the main attractions of this trail, don’t miss out on the others as well – Krishna bazaar and temple, Badavilinga temple, Lakshmi Narasimha temple, Chandikesvara temple, Sarawathi temoke and Manmatha Tank shrines.

-Best time to visit Hampi is between October to February.
+- Best time to visit Hampi is from October to February.
 Make a note of the Hampi festival in January.